secretstartups/handbook/content/handbook/sales/training/sales-enablement-sessions/_index.md

   - Director, Sales & Customer Enablement (David Somers)
 - After alignment call, John Blevins to open issues for each enablement session with
   - Documentation of preliminary learning objectives, title, expected outcomes, etc.
-  - Tentative dates listed as “TENTATIVE - ZZZ”
+  - Tentative dates listed as "TENTATIVE - ZZZ"
   - Intended SME/speaker(s) assigned to the issue
   - Ping the SME in the issue to ask if they can commit to it, get their commitment before you schedule.